-sustainability reporting obligation used software
+The sustainability reporting

 Behind the unwieldy term of sustainability lies a three-pillar model that demonstrates ecological, economic and social action.